Get 80% off your plan for your first 6 months.*

 • Prioritise essential features like multi-currency support for international customers, Level 1 PCI DSS compliance for security, subscription payment handling for recurring revenue models, and mobile payment support to maximise conversion rates.

-• Implement gateway stacking by using multiple payment providers simultaneously to offer customers more payment options, increase completion rates, and boost overall sales through familiar payment methods like PayPal alongside traditional card payments.
+• Use multiple payment providers simultaneously to offer customers more payment options, increase completion rates, and boost overall sales through familiar payment methods like PayPal alongside traditional card payments.

 What is a payment gateway?

-Payment gateways are secure technologies that process card payments between customers and businesses.
-They encrypt payment data and authorise transactions, allowing merchants to accept debit and credit card payments both online and in physical stores.
+A payment gateway is secure technology that processes card payments between customers and businesses.
+It encrypts payment data, authorises transactions, and allows you to accept debit and credit card payments online and in physical stores.

 How payment gateways work

-1. At checkout, the customer puts in their credit or debit card information.
+1. At checkout, the customer enters their credit or debit card information.

 2. Either the payment gateway runs the payment page, or your site encrypts the input fields and sends the data securely to the gateway.